Psychotherapy or coaching?

 Just the word ‘psychotherapy’ can scare people off.
 Many believe you have to be at crisis point to work with a professional.
 Increasingly, the techniques and practices of psychiatrists, psychologists and psychotherapists are used by people from all walks of life, for all sorts of reasons.
+This is why I also incorporate many of the best techniques from psychotherapy into my workplace coaching too.

 It’s normal to go through challenging periods